NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-12_javascript.md

 import { JsonServiceClient, $1, on } from '@servicestack/client'
 ```

-It's also a great solution for specifying to use local unminified debug builds during **Development**, and more optimal CDN hosted
+It's a great solution for specifying using local unminified debug builds during **Development**, and more optimal CDN hosted
-production builds when running in **Production**:
+production builds when running in **Production**, alleviating the need to rely on complex build tools to do this code transformation for us:

 ```csharp
 @Html.ImportMap(new()